marcoonroad/twostep/README.md

 during 2-step verification, and after that, erasing the password persisted on front (nice UX for the client to not type twice her own password).

+Also, you should track valid TOTP codes sent from the end user in a persisted storage (such as databases).
+This is just to avoid **replay attacks** once an attacker intercepts a valid TOTP code from the end user.
+Your tracking of the TOTP code should be a pair `(otpCode, timeNonce)`, where `timeNone` is the current interval/period and the `otpCode` is verified/checked as valid.
+Keep in mind that you should only track valid/verified TOTP codes to not waste storage costs with invalid TOTP codes (i.e, codes that can't be exploited by replay attacks).
+This rule only applies for TOTP algorithms, not for HOTP algorithms too -- 'cause they have the counter increased even for failed verification attempts.

+---

 This is a warning.
 Implement such system carefully, and if possible, with audits from external experts and security